botmakeradmin/botmakeradmin.github.io/docs/en/client-actions.md

 ```

-## Context object
+## The _context_ object

 A read-only object that has relevant information that a Code Action might need.
-It has
+It provides:

-- **bot**: settings and other data related to the bot (not the current user or conversation)
-- **userData**: all the data related to an user
+- **userData**: all the data related to an user.
+Including tags and variables (if any)
 - **message**: data related to last message from the user
 - **params**: optional params that can be passed by a rule